 Schedule a Free Case Evaluation with a Boston Disability Lawyer

-If you are unable to work due to a disabling illness or injury and are struggling to obtain the disability benefits that you deserve, then contact our office today to request your free case evaluation.
-We represent long-term disability, ERISA, disability insurance, and Social Security Disability claimants in Boston and the greater Boston area.
+If you are cannot work due to your disabling illness or injury and are struggling to get the disability benefits that you deserve, contact us today to request your free case evaluation.
+Ortiz Law Firm represents long-term disability, ERISA, individual disability insurance, and Social Security Disability claimants in Boston and the greater Boston area.
 If your claim has been denied you only have a limited time to file an appeal, so call us at (888) 312-8131 to find out what we can do to help.